BradHutchings/Mmojo-Server/deploy/Debian-Ubuntu/README.md

 ## Deploy Mmojo Server on Debian / Ubuntu
-### About this Section
+### About this Guide
-In this section, you will deploy Mmojo Server on Debian / Ubuntu Linux.
-I have a separate section for deploying on Raspberry Pi:
+In this guide, you will deploy Mmojo Server on Debian / Ubuntu Linux.
+I have a separate guide for deploying on Raspberry Pi:
 - [Deploy Mmojo Server on Raspberry Pi](../Raspberry-Pi/README.md)

 <!-- SPONSOR -->